 Activity: Scuba Diving.

-Cape Douglas is a Galapagos dive site with moderate currents, suitable for advanced divers.
+Cape Douglas at Fernandina Island is a Galapagos dive site with moderate currents, suitable for advanced divers.
 Here Galapagos Fur seals share the depths with sea lions, while penguins zip around searching for food.
 Various shark species can also be found, as well as marine iguanas snacking on algae.

-Note: All wildlife sightings are by their very nature unpredictable, and activities may be subject to change by your guide or the National Park Authority.
+Note: All wildlife sightings are by their very nature unpredictable.

-In conclusion, Fernandina island is the our very favorite islands at Galapagos.
-The birds and animals here are unique, and have interesting tales to tell.
+In conclusion, Fernandina Island is one of our favorite islands in the Galapagos.
+The birds and animals here are unique and have interesting tales to tell.
 The landscape is barren and black, yet breathtakingly beautiful.
-Few other sites at Galapagos demonstrate so clearly the story of evolution.
+Few other sites on the Galapagos demonstrate so clearly the story of evolution.
 Birds have evolved the ability to swim instead of fly.
 Land reptiles have also taken swimming lessons.
-The island itself is also a living illustration of creation by fire, and the fight for survival.
-The first slow steps of plant colonisation are already taking place.
-Life is beginning, and will continue evolving in ways we could never imagine.
-Fernandina island is a highly recommended inclusion to your Galapagos cruise itinerary!
+The island itself is also a living illustration of creation by fire and the fight for survival.
+The first slow steps of plant colonization are already taking place.
+Life is beginning and will continue evolving in ways we can never imagine.
+Fernandina Island is a highly recommended inclusion to your Galapagos cruise itinerary!